I could eat this homemade blueberry syrup all day long.

 Your homemade blueberry syrup will keep in the refrigerator for up to two weeks.
 You can also process it in a hot water bath, but I’m just not a canner – yet.

 What will you eat with your homemade blueberry syrup?

-Taste your blueberries before making this.
+- Taste your blueberries before making this.
 If they're a little tart, add some extra sugar.
 If they're good and sweet already, follow the recipe and taste test at the end to see if you need to add a teaspoon more at a time.
-This will keep in the refrigerator for up to two weeks.
-You can also process it in a hot water bath if you are comfortable canning.

 As an Amazon Associate and member of other affiliate programs, I earn a commission from qualifying purchases.

 Amount Per Serving: Calories: 31Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 1mgCarbohydrates: 8gFiber: 0gSugar: 6gProtein: 0g